ollegreen/ollegreen/README.md

 ### Hi there, I'm Olle  👋

-## Msc student at Stockholm university & Machine Learning Engineer 🧬
+## Msc Student at Stockholm University - Operations Management & Machine Learning 🧬
 -  Currently working on a ***Machine Learning startup*** in Stockholm called: [dataalliance.io][website].
 -  Coding focus: Optimisation models for Operations & Supply Chain Management, where Demand Forecasting is the most rewarding.
 -  2020 Goals: Contribute more to Open Source projects